-Students sequence events and people (their lifetime) in chronological order, using timelines.
+Students sequence events and developments within a chronological framework, using dating conventions to represent and measure time.
 When researching, students develop questions to frame an historical inquiry.
-They identify a range of sources and locate and record information related to this inquiry.
-They examine sources to identify points of view.
-Students develop, organise and present their texts, particularly narratives and descriptions, using historical terms and concepts.
+They identify and select a range of sources and locate, compare and use information to answer inquiry questions.
+They examine sources to explain points of view.
+When interpreting sources, they identify their origin and purpose.
+Students develop texts, particularly descriptions and explanations.
+In developing these texts and organising and presenting their findings, they use historical terms and concepts, incorporate relevant sources, and acknowledge their sources of information.